wangqi/bitcoinminer/README.md

 bitcoinminer
 ============

-It is a vagrant project used to setup a Amazon EC2 cg1.4xlarge instance to mine bitcoin.
+It is a vagrant project used to setup an Amazon EC2 cg1.4xlarge instance to mine bitcoin.

 Someone said it makes no economic sense.
 But I don't believe it.
 Let's try.
 According to Amazon, there is a instance type called '[cg1.4xlarge](http://aws.amazon.com/cn/ec2/instance-types/)' which has 2 * Intel Xeon X5570 and 2 * NVIDIA Tesla M2050 GPU.
 It will cost you $2.1 per hour.
 Really expensive, right?